Riverside Primary Academy is a mainstream school for pupils from the ages of 3 to 11.

 The Teaching Assistants work with the class teacher to identify areas of support for pupils with SEN. They:

 The SEN Governor is responsible for:

-The Speech and Language Teacher – works with pupils who have been identified by the teachers and Inclusion Leader or Speech Therapists as needing intervention with physical speech or their or ability to understand language or to express themselves.
+The Speech and Language Teacher – works with pupils who have been identified by the teachers and SENco or Speech Therapists as needing intervention with physical speech or their or ability to understand language or to express themselves.